Body dysmorphic disorder

 - seeking constant reassurance from others

 If you recognise any of these symptoms, it is important to seek help as soon as possible.
 If left untreated, body dysmorphic disorder can lead to a range of other issues including depression, loneliness, alcohol/drug abuse and self-harm.
 In severe cases, BDD can lead people to have suicidal thoughts.

-Initially your doctor may recommend self-help and cognitive behavioural therapy (CBT).
+If you're worried, speaking to your doctor can be the first step.
+They may recommend self-help techniques and may refer you to a counsellor for a course of cognitive behavioural therapy (CBT).
 This type of talking therapy is designed to help you manage the disorder by changing the way you think and behave.
-Together with your therapist you should try to establish some goals you would like to achieve - an example of this would be to spend less time looking in the mirror, or less time trying to cover your perceived flaw.
+Together with your therapist, you should try to establish some goals you would like to achieve - an example of this would be to spend less time looking in the mirror, or less time trying to cover your perceived flaw.

 Some people also find it helpful to attend support groups.
-Here you will get the chance to meet with others who are going through what you're going through, and together you can discuss practical tips to help you cope day-to-day.
+Here you will get the chance to meet with others who know what you're going through, and together you can discuss practical tips to help you cope day-to-day.